 A recent case examined whether or not the Employment Tribunals Act allows for more than one Early Conciliation (EC) certificate per "matter" to be issued by ACAS, which could have the effect of extend the time limits for making claim.

-The EC requirement provides that before a person ('the prospective claimant') presents an application to institute relevant proceedings (being an employment tribunal claim) relating to any matter, the prospective claimant must provide to ACAS prescribed information, in the prescribed manner, about that matter.
+The Early Conciliation requirement provides that before a person ('the prospective claimant') presents an application to institute relevant proceedings (being an employment tribunal claim) relating to any matter, the prospective claimant must provide to ACAS prescribed information, in the prescribed manner, about that matter.

 If no settlement is reached, ACAS will then issue an EC certificate to the prospective claimant which acts as a passport to the employment tribunal.
 There are some limited occasions where an EC certificate is not required.

-Why is it important to have an EC certificate?
+Why is it important to have an Early Conciliation certificate?

 If an individual does not have an EC certificate where he is required to have one then they will not be permitted to present their claim at the employment tribunal.